gadzhimari/booking/README.md

-Test assigment for Maxiru company
+Test assigment for Nitka company

 In the project directory, you can run: